 Reading is an integral part of daily life from Year R onwards.
 This ranges from children’s own individual reading books and library books to share at home with family, to group and class story times with opportunities to discuss characters and predict how stories might end to reading for a purpose to find out information.

 At Mount Hawke Academy, our children begin reading using our structured reading system – this is a series of different books, carefully levelled to meet our children's needs.
 As our children progress through the texts, they become longer with trickier words and more complicated storylines.
-In the beginning there are few very words, which enable each child to discuss the picture and learn key words.
+In the beginning there are few very words, which enable each child to discuss the picture and learn to read key words.
 By the time our children reach the end of our structured reading system, each child will be a confident, fluent and independent reader who uses a range of strategies appropriately to establish meaning.

 We ensure that there a variety of different types of books, including Oxford Reading Tree and Project X. This ensures that the child experiences a variety of books and characters, including fiction and non-fiction as they develop their reading preferences.

 Members of teaching staff read regularly with our children and we also teach reading comprehension explicitly through whole class sessions.
 Teachers use their assessments to make decisions as to when children are ready to move to the next level of challenge.
 This is often completed in consultation with parents via our Reading Records - notebooks that link home and school.
 When our children are ready to move on from the structured books, they will begin to choose books more freely.
 We recommend ‘quick read’ books at first.
 These books contain fewer and shorter chapters, helping the children build their reading stamina, and to make the move from learning to read to reading to learn - such an exciting journey.